 Climate change is an area where big money in politics has done enormous harm.
 We would be much further along the transition to clean energy if big oil had not promoted the lie that climate science is in doubt, and if big oil had not bought off politicians like Congressman Upton.
 We should take America’s target for the Paris Agreement – to reduce our greenhouse gas emissions to 27% of 2005 levels by 2025 – as just a start, and double down on a more rapid transition.
 There are up-front costs, but this will increase jobs and strengthen the economy.
 It will help to secure a sustainable environment, and to save civilization.

 With 11 million undocumented immigrants the choice is between a pathway to citizenship and a permanent under-class.
 We must build a pathway to citizenship while strengthening enforcement of our borders.
-There is no way to correct the historic sins of slavery and genocide of Native Americans, but we can address ongoing racism in police forces and the legacy, for example, of housing discrimination.
+There is no way to correct the historic sins of slavery and genocide of Native Americans, but we can address the deepening divide between minority communities and the police forces sworn to protect them and the legacy, for example, of housing discrimination.
 Generally, however, the most powerful response to historic injustice is to strengthen justice today – with a stronger democracy, jobs that pay a living wage, good education and health care for all, and strong and inclusive economic growth.

 America’s future is on the line.
 The Trump administration is taking us backward.
 Congress is broken.
 The country is divided.

 We can do better – much better – but we have to fix Congress.
 We need to unify around an agenda that can actually improve the lives of most Americans.

 I believe in America.
 I am passionate about getting Congress to work on the critical core issues.